OleksiyLa/Project_2/README.md

   <details><summary>Desktop wireframe</summary>

     ![Desktop wireframe](./README/wireframes/desktop.png)

   </details>

 - __Fonts__
-- In the initial stages of project planning, the core aim was to enhance the user experience and make it thoroughly enjoyable.
-To accomplish this, a deliberate decision was made to integrate two fonts that not only facilitate effortless reading but also radiate a visually pleasing aesthetic.
+- During the project planning phase, the primary objective was to enhance the user experience and provide maximum enjoyment.
+Regarding font selection, the choice was made to utilize the Nunito Sans font.

   - Nunito Sans

 - __Colors__
-- The selection of the color palette was a deliberate and meticulous process aimed at evoking an ambiance of simplicity and comfort for all observers.
-The primary hue of dark blue was chosen as the foundational shade, complemented by the contrasting and vibrant yellow.
-Additionally, the palette incorporates other colors.
+- The color palette selection was a deliberate and meticulous process with the intention of creating an atmosphere of simplicity and comfort for all viewers.
+The primary hue of dark blue was chosen as the foundational shade, accompanied by the contrasting and vibrant yellow.
+Moreover, the palette includes several other colors.

   - main color: #002855;
   - main contrast color: #ffff00;